THE LATE CAB FORWARDS WERE FIRST ANNOUNCED AT THE SCALE WEST CONVENTION

 The 20 engines in this class were identical copies of the AC-11's, and were purchased in 1943- 1944.

 Engine 4284 - This is another of the AC-s that tried to rescue the "City of San Francisco" on Donner Pass in 1952.
-It also wound up trapped along with the streamliner.

 No drifting valves, long rectangular blowdown spreaders, and large Southern Pacific on the 220- R-6 tender.